Can Emotions Cause You To Feel Physical Pain?

 Connection Between Emotional Pain and Physical Pain:

 Whatever you feel, whether mental or physical, it begins in your brain.
-Even when you are feeling a mental pain, your brain processes it as a physical pain.
+Even when you are feeling mental pain, your brain processes it as physical pain.
 Here is an easy way to understand the connection.

 Suppose you have hurt your toe on an object that somebody has left.
 Since the person who left the object on the floor is not in front of you, you have no way to let out your anger on the person.
-As you cannot vent out, you may feel the mental rage causing headache or neck pain.
+As you cannot vent out, you may feel the mental rage causing headaches or neck pain.
 So, your mental state can cause physical pain.

 Sorrow and Anger: